-- males - those with raised D-dimers (>500g/I FEU) after completing anticoagulation
+- males - those with raised D-dimers (>500g/I FEU) after completing anticoagulation.
+Note that Ddimer prognostic data is mainly derived from the warfarin literature and its validity in the DOAC era is not known (see the Apidulcis study).

 Prediction scores such as HER DOO2 (Rodger, et al 2008) and DASH (Tosetto, et al 2012) have been proposed.